-Quadra Island is the middle of the centre of the universe.
-This is the small area of overlap between the north coast ocean and the south coast climate.
 Quadra is shaped like a frying pan about 22 miles (35 km) long and most of the people live on the handle on the south end.
 This is the first of the Discovery Islands which fill the space between Vancouver Island and the mainland.
-To the south Georgia Strait is wide and the rest of the island is surrounded by narrow channels, and there are fish here, and more that migrate past.
+To the south, Georgia Strait is wide, and the rest of the island is surrounded by narrow channels.
+Salmon hang around the good feeding, and more migrate through.
 This is the edge of the Great Bear Rainforest to the north and Desolation Sound to the east.
-That’s all you really need to know, except that people call the inner islands the “Outer Islands” (because when you come from the Campbell River direction, they are further away).
+Locals call the inner islands the “Outer Islands” (because when you come from the Campbell River direction, they are further away).
 National Geographic lists the Discovery Islands as one of the places to see in your lifetime.